emso-eric/metadata-harmonizer/README.md

 #### Additional Options:
 * `-v` or `--verbose`: Verbose output
 * `-o` or `--output`: store the results as a csv file
-* `-i` or `--ignore-ok`: do not successful metadata tests, used to reduce the reports's verbosity
+* `-i` or `--ignore-ok`: do not show successful metadata tests, used to reduce the reports's verbosity
 * `-V` or `--variables`: list of variables to test, other variables will be ignored.
 * `-c` or `--clear`: clear cached resources, mainly SDN/BODC vocabularies
 * `--specs`: Used a local file to read the EMSO Metadata Specifications instead of the public file in github